 Caltech is committed to providing students with the opportunity to take time off from the pressures of research and study.
 This is not only a matter of policy but is an important factor in reducing stress and maintaining a healthy attitude about work and life.
 Even a short break is important in enabling us all to better handle our busy lives at Caltech.

 The Institute policy is that graduate students are "entitled to two weeks' annual vacation (in addition to Institute holidays)."
 Furthermore, "Graduate assistantship appointments include regular Institute holidays occurring during specified appointment periods."
-There are 11 Institute holidays this calendar year.
-In 2010-11 academic year, these are: Thanksgiving break (November 25-26); Winter break (December 24-27); New Year's Day (December 31); Martin Luther King Day (January 17); President's Day (February 21); Memorial Day (May 30); Independence Weekend (July 1-4); Labor Day (September 5);.
-In total, graduate students are entitled to 21 vacation days per calendar year.
+There are approximately 11 Institute holidays each calendar year: New Year's Day; Martin Luther King Day; President's Day; Memorial Day; Independence Day; Labor Day; Thanksgiving; and special release days over Winter Break (see below for more information).
+In total, graduate students are entitled to at least 21 vacation days per calendar year.
 These days do not accrue from year to year.

 In addition to the regularly scheduled Holidays, graduate students are also entitled to take time off during the Special Release days during the winter break.
-In 2010, these days are December 28, 29 and 30.
-Under the conditions described in the HR policy memorandum, students may take those days off, with pay, without having to use vacation or personal holiday time.
+Students may take those days off, with pay, without having to use vacation or personal holiday time.
 Students who are asked to work during this time are entitled to take an equal number of days off in the winter term, to be arranged in consultation with their research advisers.